dublado/csabapalfi.github.io/_posts/2014-01-17-ping-conf-day-2.md

 Q&A brought up the interesting topic of **handling backpressure**.
 Backpressure occurs when the **consumer** of streaming data is a lot **slower** than the producer.
 Depending on our use-case we either **buffer or drop** the data our consumer can't catch up with.

 I have to admit I was too busy listening an don't have good notes for this talk.
-I'll have to read up on the topic anyways and potentially compare iteratees, scalaz-streams and rx-java in separate post.
-(I already know that rx is the odd one out :))
+I'll have to read up on the topic anyways and potentially compare iteratees and scalaz-streams.

-Oh one more thing from Pascal: free monads rock!!
-(Seriously, I have to write a proper post on this)
+**Update**: No need to write a post myself as I discovered **[Pascal's post](http://mandubian.com/2013/08/21/playztream/)** which describes the idea way better than I could.

 ## Making the case for Play at BBC